Your shopping cart is empty.

 With an eye for design and a love for the outdoors, mixed media artist, Alison Galvan redefines the world of art.
 Her bas-relief fusion three dimensional pieces embody the wild yet, peaceful spirit within Alison.
-She has worked to create a safe haven in her lavish landscape pieces for her viewers; a place to rest a weary mind and to restore peace and a sense of calm.
-Galvan’s creative journey started in fashion design and after a bit of self discovery, her career flourished into the epic, awe inspiring pieces of work she creates today.
+Working to create a safe haven in her lavish landscape pieces for her viewers; her art is a place to rest a weary mind and to restore peace and a sense of calm.

 Born and raised among a very conservative family in Vancouver, BC, Alison Galvan seemingly stuck out with her free spirited nature.
 At a young age, Alison loved sports and the outdoors, preferring to play soccer and baseball over joining Girl Scouts.
-She furthers, “I was always a bit of square peg trying to fit in a round hole and while my brother was very academically inclined, I excelled in sports, creative writing, drama and home economics.
-When I was little I was always trying to build or construct wild inventions.”
+“I was always a bit of square peg trying to fit in a round hole!”

-Through much of her time and research into the backgrounds of some of her favorite designers, she soon learned that many of them attended Parsons School of Design in New York.
-“I was working on the assumption that if my fashion heroes attended Parsons and achieved success,” explains Alison, “then it was obviously the place to be.
-I created a portfolio and mailed it off with confidence, naive and ignorant of the prestigious nature of Parsons in the art world.
-Two weeks later I received my acceptance letter, much to my family’s chagrin.
-I was 19 years old, blond, and bursting with rebellion!”
+Through much of her time and research into the backgrounds of some of her favourite designers, she soon learned that many of them attended Parsons School of Design in New York.
+“I was working on the assumption that if my fashion heroes attended Parsons and achieved success, then it was obviously the place to be.
+I created a portfolio and mailed it off with confidence, naive and ignorant to the prestigious nature of Parsons in the art world.
+But two weeks later I received my acceptance letter, much to my family’s chagrin.
+I was 19 years old, and bursting with creativity and rebellion!”

-Art school was just the placefor Alison and her highly creative mind.
-Although she went to Parsons with the intentionof studying fashion design, she soon found herself gravitating towards different areas of artistic study.
-One of her favorite classes was Form and Space: Introduction into 3D Work, and Color Theory.
+Art school was just the place for Alison and her highly creative mind.
+Although she went to Parsons with the intention of studying fashion design, she soon found herself gravitating towards different areas of artistic study.
+One of her favorite classes was Form and Space: an introduction into 3D Work, and Color Theory.
 As her time at school progressed, she soon had to choose a specific concentration of study.
 She recalls, “Ever the practical person and heavily influenced by my family background, in the end I stuck with fashion, thinking of the future employment opportunities within that industry in comparison to the ‘starving artist.’”
+Groan!

-After a pleasurable education and a life changing year studying abroad in Paris, she graduated from Parsons in 1993 with a Bachelors in Fine Art with a major in fashion design.
+After a wonderful education and a life changing year studying abroad in Paris, Alison graduated from Parsons in 1993 with a Bachelors in Fine Art with a major in fashion design.
 What followed were years of traveling, exploring and eventually creating her own children’s wear company called, “Alioops.”
-Although her time working in fashion provided her with a fruitful career, she decided to take time to reflect on the next step of her artistic journey.
-She decided on a trip to New Orleans where she met her future husband.
-After two months of traveling together, they decided to get married in the Philippines.
-She and her new husband spent the next 15 months living and traveling through the Asian continent.

-Alison became a mother to two children who showed her a side to her creativity that she hadn’t recognized before.
+Not long after, Alison became a mother to two lovely children who showed her a side to her creativity that she hadn’t recognized before.
 “Years ago while homeschooling my children,” she explains.
-“I began experimenting with a gypsum sculpting compound to create school projects.
+“I began experimenting with a gypsum sculpting compound to create school projects with the kids.
 As we progressed, sculpting and painting, more and more it was me that was having the most fun and getting lost in the creative process.
-I would often forget the time and the fact that history lessons were supposed to be happening.”
+I would often forget the time and the fact that history lessons were supposed to be happening!”

-This process of sculpting with this mixed media, the use of acrylic paints, and her love of nature became the right combination to set Galvan off into her own creative world.
+This process of sculpting with this mixed media, the use of acrylic paints, and her love of nature became the right combination to set Alison off into her own creative world.
 She loved the way the material emulated the bark of trees and how it created unusual textures and shapes; each time allowing for “happy accidents” and spontaneity within each piece.
-Therefore, each piece contains unique qualities that are true originals.

-“I am on a quest,” furthers Galvan, “to capture a sense of light and depth when I paint.
+“I am on a quest, to capture a sense of light and depth when I sculpt and paint.
 The way light filters through the trees is so very elusive.
-It gives the woods such a magical feel that I’ve often said, that although I’m all grown up and ever so pragmatic, there are moments when during a hike, the light shines in just such a way that I swear if there really were fairies, elves and gnomes, they would be there flitting amongst the ferns.”
+It gives the woods such a magical feel that I’ve often said, there are moments when the light shines in just such a way that I swear if there really are fairies, elves and gnomes, they are right there flitting amongst the ferns.”

 Besides the great outdoors, these magical works of art are inspired by many people in Alison’s life.
-Her father is at the top of her list as a huge supporter of her, “crazy ideas, dreams, and even gallivanting all over the world.”
-Her husband and children have been very encouraging as well throughout her art career.
-Artist Jack White, mentor for Alison, has also remained a steady influence in her life.
-Galvan elaborates, “I admire Jack White because very much like myself, he was not ‘born to be an artist’ and yet he and his wife decided upon this career path and have worked hard and smart to achieve tremendous personal and financial success.”
+Her father is at the top of her list as a huge supporter of her, “crazy ideas, dreams, and gallivanting all over the world."
+As well, Alison's husband and children have always been very encouraging throughout her art career, "they are, and always have been, my biggest cheerleaders!" .

-Alison has had success of her own through much hard work and dedication.
+Thankfully success has come after much hardwork.
 In 2012, she was runner up for her piece, Endurance, in the “Inspired Art,” group show for Studio 1219, Port Huron, MI.
 She was also a part of group show, “Ka-Pow!”
-At the Foundry Art Centre, St. Charles, MO where she won second place for her piece, The Chaperones.
+At the Foundry Art Centre, in St. Charles, MO where she won second place for her piece, The Chaperones.
 In addition, Alison has been nominated by the city of St. Catharines for the St. Catharines Arts Award in the category, “Making a Difference” for her business, The Art Gym and the concept of making art; its appreciation, creation, and accessibility to everyone.
-The Art Gym is a new creation for Alison and has been encouraging many new artists, both young and old.

 This presence of this badge signifies that this business has officially registered with the Art Storefronts Organization and has an established track record of selling art.